phoenixbf/merkhet-plugin/README.md

 ![alt text](./public/merkhet.jpg)

-This flare (plugin) allows to track and generate records about explorative sessions.
+This flare (plugin) allows to track and generate records about users' sessions in ATON 3D scenes.
 Requires url parameter `mkhet=<freq>` to start, e.g.: `?mkhet=0.5`
-Records are stored on deployment node (server-side) inside the "records" folder.
+Records are stored as CSV records on deployment node (server-side) inside the "records/" folder.

 ## Getting started